MilesJoseph/Udacity_Capstone_DE/README.md

 ## Project Goals

   I will build a data lake on s3 that can be used to query weather and demographics of popular immigration destinations.
 Prospective immigrants could use this to determine where they might want to live.
 This data could also be used by any persons or companies that might look to invest in these locations based on the variables available.
+I am going to limit the data to the U.S.

 ## Data Sources